Warnemunde & Rostock

 City Walk

 The next part of our tour took us on a walk through the central part of the city.
-A call at the Rathaus (Town Hall) enabled the guide to show us a little of the historic building and a model of the old city.
+A stopped at the Rathaus (Town Hall) enabled the guide to show us a little of the historic building and a model of the old city.
 The latter was very interesting to show the development of the city through the centuries.
 Meanwhile the building itself was originally constructed in 1270 and was a two-storey house with vaulted cellar.
 Its look is vastly different as it is built of red brick and various architectural features whether they be Gothic, Renaissance or Baroque.
 We were able to walk freely into the foyer area of the Rathaus and there are public convenieces available too.

 Astronomical Clock